Take an Official State-Approved Hunter Safety Course

 Step 2: Complete Hunter Education

-Most new hunters in Alabama, especially those born after January 1, 1960, or under the age of 16, must complete a hunter education course before applying for a license.
+In Alabama, anyone born on or after August 1, 1977 must complete hunter education to buy a hunting license.
 This course covers essential safety, ethics, and wildlife conservation topics.
 Alabama offers hunter education through approved providers, including online, in-person, and hybrid formats.

 Take an Alabama DCNR-Approved Hunter Education Course >>